 You should print one copy for your important files, and the other printed copy needs to be mailed certified to your local school superintendent (delivery confirmation is not necessary) .
 Keep the certified mail receipt with your copy.
 This is the proof that you are abiding by the Alabama compulsory education laws.

 Step Four – Become a member of HSLDA

 Home School Legal Defense Association is an association of attorneys who teach their own children at home and who defend the homeschooling rights of members nationwide.
 One of the most comforting areas of support any homeschool family can have is the assurance of knowing you have help with any legal matters that may arise.
 We feel that it is important for you and your family to be fully protected and have made arrangements for a discounted membership fee.
+HSLDA also offers support in high school counsel as well as special needs.
 Membership is not required, but highly recommended.